Oh-yk/CS470_EmotionDetection/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;CK+ - https://www.kaggle.com/shawon10/ckplus.
 &nbsp;&nbsp;&nbsp;&nbsp;FER2013 - https://www.kaggle.com/deadskull7/fer2013.

-Make data/jaffedbase, data/CK+48 and data/fer2013.csv file.
+The 'jaffedbase' folder, the 'CK+48' folder, and the 'fer2013.csv' file will be downloaded by upper links, respectively.

+You can choose any dataset that you want, but we recommend 'CK+48' dataset.

 Make a new folder which name is 'data' and insert all things inside it.

-The 'jaffedbase' folder, the 'CK+48' folder, and the 'fer2013.csv' file will be downloaded by upper links, respectively.
-Make sure that data/jaffedbase, data/CK+48, data/fer2013.csv.
+For example, the path to the dataset folder should be './data/CK+48'.

 To make 6 files and 1 folder as follows
 'train_jaffe_Mask_원본.csv'